d1al0g/this-day-on-wiki/README.md

 # wikipedia-reader
-returns random wiki page, or search for specific page, in easy to read format
+returns todays wiki page, a search for specific page, or enter /r Uri for a random page in easy to read format.